modxorg/Docs/en/getting-started/an-overview-of-modx/glossary-of-revolution-terms/explanation-of-directory-structure.md

 ### core/components/

- When you install a package using the [Package Manager](developing-in-modx/advanced-development/package-management "Package Management"), a core/components/ <component_name>/ directory will be created to hold any files necessary for the installed component to run.
-Typically, any files needed to run in the Manager, such as controllers, model/schema data, processors and class files, should be stored here, as well as files you don't want web-accessible.</component_name>
+ When you install a package using the [Package Manager](developing-in-modx/advanced-development/package-management "Package Management"), a core/components/ / directory will be created to hold any files necessary for the installed component to run.
+Typically, any files needed to run in the Manager, such as controllers, model/schema data, processors and class files, should be stored here, as well as files you don't want web-accessible.

 ### core/config/